kaggarwal/Dedup/automated_word_list_generation/readme.md

 To get a list of the unique words for this file, run the following command:

-    % ./getWordLists.py example.txt
+    % ./generate_word_lists example.txt

 This will save the following output to the file "word-frequency-example.json":

     easy

 ## What does the script do?

 The script takes a text file ("filename.txt") as input, and gets a list of every unique word in it.
 Then, the script removes all the stop words, and saves the list to a file.

 ## General Requirements
 * Python 2.7
 * [NLTK](http://nltk.org/)

 ### Known issues

-You need to already have the text files.
-This can easily be done with the [pdf2txt.py](https://github.com/euske/pdfminer/) utility.
+None.

-### How can I replicate the wordlists?
+### How can I replicate the word lists?

-Install the fantastic tool "[Drake](https://github.com/Factual/drake/)" and run "Drake" in the wordLists directory.
+Run `make all` in the `word_lists` directory.

 ### Sources: